 Now that marijuana is legal for recreational use in Nevada, our Family Courts are likely to face tens of hundreds of cases involving parents who use marijuana and do not believe this should infringe on their custodial rights.
-Courts traditionally restricted the contact between marijuana users and their children.
+Courts traditionally restricted the contact between cannabis users and their children.

-The trend in Clark County Family Court seems to equate use and abuse of marijuana to use and abuse of other legal drugs, including prescription medication and alcohol.
-Those who have substance abuse issues understandably may face fitness questions from the court.
+The trend in Clark County Family Court seems to equate use and abuse of cannabis to use and abuse of other legal drugs, including prescription medication and alcohol.
+This can influence your custody case.

 Proof of abuse may include arrests for DUI (driving under the influence).
 Nevada’s laws prohibiting driving drunk apply equally to driving while under the influence of most other legal and illegal substances.
 This includes drivers under the influence of marijuana, over-the-counter and prescription medication.

-If you use marijuana, use it responsibly—just as you would use alcohol or medication, in moderation and only at appropriate times.
+If you use cannabis, use it responsibly—just as you would use alcohol or medication, in moderation and only at appropriate times.
 Notwithstanding the recent legalization of marijuana for recreational use, judges are not obligated to condone your use and allow you unfettered contact with your children.

 The key is reasonableness and moderation.